glynthomas/b2/README.md

 the current official last brennan B2 update offered an experimental mobile only UI, the code base has been recrafted to a noiseless version, the code base has been updated to a fully functional noiseless mobile version, please visit http://oksauce.com for more info

-new official experimental UI is being developed at ... https://github.com/geometryzen/brennan-app
+official experimental UI is being developed at ... https://github.com/geometryzen/brennan-app

-the un-official updated UI & noiseless UI versions are being developed & maintained at http://oksauce.com
+un-official updated UI & noiseless UI versions are being developed & maintained at http://oksauce.com

 ###### * please note, all web app upgrades & updates are implemented at your own risk